tlonny/lonnymq/README.md

 The `lockMs` parameter on `dequeue()` specifies how long a message will remain exclusively locked after being dequeued.
 While locked, the message is **not available** for subsequent `dequeue()` calls, preventing duplicate processing.
 If your process crashes or takes longer than expected, the message will automatically become available for dequeue again after the lock expires.

-When deferring a message, you can optionally specify `delayMs` and `state` arguments.
-The `delayMs` parameter tells the queue how long to wait before making the message available for reprocessing, and `state` allows you to "save your work" and implement durable and/or repeating/scheduled tasks.
+When a message is deferred - it becomes immediately available for re-processing.
+Similarly to message creation, this behaviour can again be overridden with an optional `schedule` parameter.

 **Note:** The above shows just one processing pattern (defer on failure with retry limits).
 You have complete flexibility in how you handle message processing - you might delete messages immediately, defer them unconditionally, implement different retry strategies based on error types, or use the message metadata (attempts, state, channel) to make sophisticated routing decisions.